 Day 8: Amazonia Lodge.
 We spend the day birding this famous lodge, which already has a bird list of well over 500 species.
 It is situated where the last low foothills of the Andes begin to flatten out into the vast Amazonian lowlands.
 The floodplain near the lodge is covered in second growth only a few decades old, while on the steep hillsides tall primary forest is found.
 While birding the varied habitats at the lodge, we will see a very rich assortment of birds.
 Some species we will especially look for include Blue-headed Macaw, Bluish-fronted Jacamar, Chestnut-capped Puffbird, Fine-barred Piculet, Bamboo Antshrike, Black-backed Tody–Flycatcher, and Golden-bellied Warbler.

-Days 10-12: Manu Wildlife Center.
-We have three full days based at this premier jungle lodge, one of the best and most renowned in all of South America.
-Diversity is spectacular, and we’ll our time birding trails, towers, and oxbow lakes.
+Days 10-12: Lowlands of Manu We’ll have three full days in this amazing area.
+Diversity is spectacular, and we’ll bird trails, towers, and oxbow lakes.
 Large stands of bamboo hold many local and sought-after species, and the extensive varzea, terra firme and transitional floodplain forest hold a mind-boggling variety of bird-life.
 A canopy observation tower gives us a chance to see the canopy birds at close range, including many species of toucans, aracaris, tanagers, euphonias, woodpeckers, parrots, oropendolas, and others.
 Some of the more interesting species we will be searching for in the bamboo include Manu Antbird, White-cheeked Tody-Flycatcher, and Peruvian Recurvebill.
 We also look for the near-endemic Rufous-fronted Antthrush, Razor-billed Curassow, Pale-winged Trumpeter, Pavonine Quetzal, Purus Jacamar, Striolated Puffbird, and Gray-cheeked Nunlet, to name but a few.
-There will be an optional nighttime visit to the large mammal lick here, which can attract Tapirs, Peccaries and on very rare occasions even a Jaguar.
+Great mammal sightings are also possible including monkeys, Giant Otters, tapirs, peccaries and on very rare occasions even a Jaguar.
+The night of Day 10 will be spent in Manu Wildlife Center, and the nights of days 11 and 12 will be in Tambo Blanquillo lodge.

 no images were found